phalcon/documentation/docs/tutorial-vokuro.md

 | `Users`       | `delete`         | `/users/delete.volt`           | Delete user                                 |
 | `Users`       | `edit`           | `/users/edit.volt`             | Edit user                                   |

-The `/index.volt` file contains the main layout of the page, including stylesheets, javascript references etc. The `/layouts` directory contains different layouts that are used in the application, for instance a `public` one if the user is not logged in, and a `private` one for logged-in users.
+The `/index.volt` file contains the main layout of the page, including stylesheets, javascript references etc. The `/layouts` directory contains different layouts that are used in the application, for instance a `public` one if the user is not logged in, and a `private` one for logged in users.
 The individual views are injected into the layouts and construct the final page.

 ## Components
 There are several components that we use in Vökuró, offering functionality throughout the application.
 All these components are located in the `/src/Plugins` directory.

 ### Acl
 `Vokuro\Plugins\Acl\Acl` is a component that implements an [Access Control List][acl] for our application.
 The ACL controls which user has access to which resources.
-You can read more about ACL in our [dedicated page][acl].
+You can read more about ACL in our [dedicated page](acl.md).

 In this component, We define the resources that are considered _private_.
 These are held in an internal array with controller as the key and action as the value, and identify which controller/actions require authentication.
-It also holds human-readable descriptions for actions used throughout the application.
+It also holds human readable descriptions for actions used throughout the application.

 The component exposes the following methods: